iamacoderguy/projectA/README.md

 ## Validation
 ### What we already know?
-I will choose frameworks to implement the solution based on the roadmap at https://github.com/kamranahmedse/developer-roadmap (maybe JS related frameworks).
+We will choose frameworks to implement the solution based on the roadmap at https://github.com/kamranahmedse/developer-roadmap (maybe JS related frameworks).
-I take ownership of defining of done.
+We take ownership of defining of done.

 ### What do we need to answer?
 No, just do it, then we will explore.

 ## Ready to make it
 ### <a name="wawd"></a>What are we doing?
-I will deliver a solution including:
+The project will deliver a solution including:
 1. Client applications:
    * A mobile application (Android or iOS or both)
    * A desktop application (desktop or web app or both)